MethanePowered/MethaneKit/Apps/01-HelloTriangle/README.md

 it waits for previous iteration of rendering cycle completion and availability of all frame resources.
 Then current frame resources are requested with `GraphicsApp::GetCurrentFrame()` and used for render commands encoding.

-To begin encoding, command list has to be reset with render state using `ICommandList::Reset(...)` method.
+To begin encoding, command list has to be reset with render state using `Rhi::RenderCommandList::Reset(...)` method.
-Default view state is set with full frame viewport and scissor rect using `IRenderCommandList::SetViewState(...)`.
+Default view state is set with full frame viewport and scissor rect using `Rhi::RenderCommandList::SetViewState(...)`.
-Drawing of 3 vertices is submitted as `Triangle` primitive using `IRenderCommandList::Draw` call.
+Drawing of 3 vertices is submitted as `Rhi::RenderPrimitive::Triangle` primitive using `Rhi::RenderCommandList::Draw(...)` call.
 Vertex buffers are not used for simplification, so the vertex shader will receive only `vertex_id` and will need to provide vertex coordinates based on that.
 Finally, `ICommandList::Commit` method is called to complete render commands encoding.